grapl-security/grapl/docs/setup/aws.md

 bin/graplctl aws deploy --help
 ```

+### Provision Grapl

+After we deploy to AWS successfully, we need to provision Grapl by running `./bin/graplctl aws provision` which will invoke the provisioner lambda.

 ## DGraph operations

 You can manage the DGraph cluster with the docker swarm tooling by